 Best things to do at the Calgary Stampede

 We find a great deal of joy in dressing up for an experience.
 You can buy all the western gear at the Calgary Stampede you need, but we hit up a couple consignment stores in Calgary to save a few bucks and find unique pieces.
 Expressions Consignment and Man of Distinction had everything we were looking for.

-If you can't make it to a consignment store there is a full selection of reasonably prices cowboy hats at the Calgary Stampede grounds.
+If you can't make it to a consignment store, there is a full selection of reasonably priced cowboy hats at the Calgary Stampede grounds.
 It’s important to get the right size, put it on and flick up the brim at the front.
-It's too small if it easily comes off your head.
+It's too big if it easily comes off your head.
 I paid $25 CAD for my hat.

 Our favourite part of the Calgary Stampede was the rodeo.
-It was wild and rowdy!
+It's wild and rowdy!
 We saw saddle bronc, bareback riding, steer wrestling, tie-down roping, barrel racing, and bull riding competitions.
 The best riders from all over the world come to the Stampede for this annual event.

-We avoided the heat by pre-purchasing tickets located in the shade of the grandstand and enjoyed some caesars.
+When you arrive, grab a refreshing caesar from the caesar bar.
 For those of you not familiar with a caesar, it was created in Calgary and consists of vodka, Worcester sauce, tabasco and a tomato/clam juice mix.
 It sounds weird but is savoury, delicious and often consumed Sunday mornings at breakfast.

 After watching the rodeo, we decided to test our skills on the mechanical bull... in front of an audience.
 The Calgary Stampede mechanical bull costs $10 CAD each for three tries and each level increases in hardness.
 Two bulls are conveniently set up side by side so we were able to compete against each other at the same time!
 Ari won the first round, I won the second, and he came out on top winning the third round.
 Yeeehaawww!